-The (IAHAIO) is an umbrella of national associations and related organizations interested in advancing the understanding and appreciation of human-animal interaction.
+The (IAHAIO) is an umbrella of national associations and related organizations interested in advancing the understanding and appreciation of human-nonhuman animal (hereafter animal) interaction.
 They recently devised a set of proclamations including “it is a universal, natural and basic human right to benefit from the presence of animals.”
 The affirmation of this general principle has left a lot of grey area as to where the line is drawn from a right verses a privilege.
 While I completely agree that humans benefit greatly from interacting with animals and nature, I do not go as far to state that it is a right of all humans to benefit from the presence of animals.
 The IAHAIO’s statement leads to the logical conclusion that interaction between animals is a right.

 Plodding through the landscape of rhetorical jargon and intellectual debates of what the differences are between a right and a privilege, can give you agita.
 Ponder these thoughts that I think we can all agree upon: a right is something all humans are born with, such as the right to breathe, live, think, drink, eat and so on.
 The word “right”, connotes legality and contractual law which IMHO does not fit well with living sentient beings.
 Rights are more in the jurisdiction of legalese jargon, whereas privilege occupies the domain of something earned and achieved.
-The Canine Good Citizen Test (CGC,) which I am an evaluator for, encapsulates this ideology and tests the parent’s level of competence, responsibility and care as much as the pet’s ability.
+The Canine Good Citizen test (CGC,) which I am an evaluator for, encapsulates this ideology and tests the parent’s level of competence, responsibility and care as much as the pet’s ability.
 This is a privilege not a right.
 Not everyone will pass or earn the CGC title.
-It takes responsibility, dedication, work, education and drive of both the pet parent and the dog.
+It takes responsibility, dedication, discipline, work, education and drive of both the pet parent and the dog.

 In addition, a privilege is something that is earned or been awarded.
 We may lose our privileges much easier than we can lose our rights.
 Privileges can be taken away for a variety of things, such as, failure to honor an agreement (like the CGC) or driving drunk, failure to follow directions, taking unfair advantage of opportunities and failure to renew fees and dues.
 There are far fewer circumstances that cause the loss of rights than the loss of privileges.
 If being a pet parent is truly a privilege, what are the universal metrics for earning that privilege going to be and who will enforce them?